Gang Bang (song): Live performance and controversy

 She further commented about the controversy in an interview for Good Morning America, saying that she would not remove the weapons from the performance, adding: "That would be like asking people to not have guns in action movies...
 I mean, the thing is, guns don't kill people, people kill people.
-That whole first section of the show is like an action movie, and I was playing a super-vixen who wanted revenge."
+That whole first section of the show is like an action movie, and I was playing a super-vixen who wanted revenge".

-While reviewing the MDNA World Tour DVD, Arnold Wayne Jones of the Dallas Voice wrote that the "blood-spattering projections during 'Bang Bang', Madonna reminds us why we've followed her machinations for nearly 30 years."
-Entertainment Focus criticized those who complained about the violence on the performance, writing that, "This is a Madonna show and she's never been anything less than ballsy."
-Jim Farber of New York Daily News wrote that the song "could be history’s first disco murder ballad," saying that in the performance, "Madonna blows away an army of intruders with enough relish to secure a starring role in the next Quentin Tarantino gorefest."
+While reviewing the live album MDNA World Tour, Arnold Wayne Jones of the Dallas Voice wrote that the "blood-spattering projections during 'Bang Bang', Madonna reminds us why we've followed her machinations for nearly 30 years".
+Entertainment Focus criticized those who complained about the violence on the performance, writing that, "This is a Madonna show and she's never been anything less than ballsy".
+Jim Farber of New York Daily News wrote that the song "could be history’s first disco murder ballad", saying that in the performance, "Madonna blows away an army of intruders with enough relish to secure a starring role in the next Quentin Tarantino gorefest".

-Saeed Saeed of The National agreed, calling the performance, "a Quentin Tarantino revenge romp."
-Glenn Gamboa of Newsday called it "a season of Dexter condensed into five minutes, complete with blood splatters on the massive video screens."
-Mario Tarradell of The Dallas Morning News wrote that the performance "was all perfectly staged, and it had a clear message: Madonna will not be hindered."
-Andrew Matson of The Seattle Times wrote "the violence was so over the top, it overshadowed the rest of the show."
+Saeed Saeed of The National agreed, calling the performance, "a Quentin Tarantino revenge romp".
+Glenn Gamboa of Newsday called it "a season of Dexter condensed into five minutes, complete with blood splatters on the massive video screens".
+Mario Tarradell of The Dallas Morning News wrote that the performance "was all perfectly staged, and it had a clear message: Madonna will not be hindered".
+Andrew Matson of The Seattle Times wrote "the violence was so over the top, it overshadowed the rest of the show".